streamduck-org/streamduck-docs/src/daemon/configuration.md

 # Configuration
 This page explains a bunch of different things that can be configured about Streamduck daemon

+Configuration folder:

+- Linux: `$XDG_CONFIG_HOME/streamduck` or `$HOME/.config/streamduck`
+- MacOS: `$HOME/Library/Application Support/streamduck`
+- Windows: `{FOLDERID_RoamingAppData}/streamduck` (` %APPDATA%/streamduck`)

+**This folder has to be manually created.**

+> If your system is not supported it will use the current working directory

 ## Configuration file
-Daemon configuration file tells the daemon what folder locations to use, pooling rate and socket settings

-File `config.toml` should be located in daemon's working folder, if it doesn't exist, create one if you want to change anything
+File `config.toml` should be located in your configuration folder, if it doesn't exist, create one if you want to change anything.

+> You can use a different location with the `--config-path` option

 Streamduck uses default values for config values if they don't exist, so you don't have to add everything if you just want to change pooling rate.
 Default values are used in examples